 STEEL IS EXCEPTIONALLY STRONG AND DURABLE

 Steel is one of the strongest, most durable building materials, which is why it is so widely used in commercial and industrial construction.
-Your home can benefit from superior durability of steel in several different ways; The inherent properties of steel make it highly resistant to cracking, warping, curling or peeling — all of these are common problems associated with asphalt shingles.
+Your home can benefit from superior durability of steel in several different ways; The inherent material properties of steel make it highly resistant to cracking, warping, curling or peeling — all of these are common problems associated with asphalt shingles.

 Did you know?
 A steel roof will not be susceptible to rot, decay, discoloration, mold growth or termite infestation.
 The superior durability of steel will free you from expensive and time consuming maintenance and repair issues that are a necessary part of owning most other types of roofing systems.